sebw/blog.wains.be/content/posts/2026/2026-06-26-Ansible-Automation-Platform-Dynamic-Surveys.md

 The request has actually [existed in the upstream AWX since 2017](https://github.com/ansible/awx/issues/20) and to this day hasn't been delivered.
 I ask customers to pitch in on the github issue and make a request for enhancement (RFE) to our Red Hat support.

-It's interesting because alternatives like Rundeck has had the challenged solved for as long as I recall (at last 2010 when I started using it at my previous job) with the Remote URL job option.
+It's interesting because alternatives like Rundeck has had the challenged solved for as long as I recall (at least 2010 when I started using it at my previous job) with the "Remote URL" job option.

 ## But what are dynamic or programmable surveys?